fossable/workset/README.md

 # Initialize a new workspace in the current directory
 ❯ workset init

-# Add (clone) a repository to your workspace
+# Add a repository to your workspace
-❯ workset github.com/jqlang/jq
+❯ workset clone github.com/jqlang/jq

 # The repository's local path always reflects the remote path
 ❯ cd ./github.com/jqlang/jq